Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Request B updates quantity -> 3 - 7 = -4 packs
 Not all database transactions are atomic.
 For example, sell_card_by_name in cards.py checks collection, updates or deletes from collection, and then updates the user's coins all in different transactions when they should be within the same transaction.
 That way if one fails they all get rolled back instead of having an inconsistent change of state.

-This isn't too important but in packs.py the parameter dictionaries are wrapped in lists which is unecessary since we can only open one type of pack at a time.

 In decks.py, the get_user_decks endpoint incorrectly returns a 404 error with message "User has too many decks (max 3)" when trying to view decks if a user has more than 3 decks.
 As a user I should be able to see all my decks, and not get an error unless I have a very large number of decks.

-In cards.py, the sell_card_by_name endpoint allows selling cards that are currently in decks.
-This could lead to invalid decks where users have decks containing cards they no longer own.
-The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold.